Codepact/codepact-privacy/privacy.md

 While providing the Services, Provider collects Personal Information about Individuals.
 This document describes how the Provider collects, stores, uses and discloses Personal Information.

-Provider cannot reasonably provide the Service without handling Personal Information as contemplated by this document.
+Provider cannot reasonably provide the Service without processing Personal Information as contemplated by this document.

 Specific information relevant to Individuals in the European Union is set out at the end of this policy.